 Beyond surviving ovarian cancer there is quality of life, which can be equally as important.
 This is especially true because ovarian cancer treatment can extend for a long period of time.
 To achieve the best quality of life after a diagnosis of ovarian cancer, a personalized treatment plan is crucial to beat your cancer and thrive.
 In addition, the treatment plan must evolve as time goes on.
 By focusing on you as an individual, and not just on your cancer, we guide you every step of the way.
 At the Gynecologic Oncology Institute, we specialize in helping you plan out the best outcomes possible based not just on your cancer but also on your body, mind and spirit.

-You can prevent ovarian cancer and possibly reduce the risk of recurrence through integrative epigenetics and nutrigenomics.
+You can prevent cancer of the ovaries and possibly reduce the risk of ovarian cancer recurrence through integrative epigenetics and nutrigenomics.

-If you are at increased risk for ovarian cancer based on genetic assessment, you may strongly benefit from risk-reducing minimally invasive surgery.
+If you are at increased risk for ovarian malignancy based on genetic assessment, you may strongly benefit from risk-reducing minimally invasive surgery to prevent ovarian cancer.

 Stage I ovarian cancer is highly curable.
 Stage IIIc is the usual advanced diagnosis, and cure rates drop.
 Pay attention to unusual symptoms in your abdomen and pelvis.